Qzername/Voltflow/README.md

 # Voltflow

-Charging station managing system.
+Charging station management system

-This project was made for second and third phase for contest Ogólnopolskie Zawody Techniczne "Primus Inter Pares" and won 1st place.
+This project was created for the second and third phases of the Ogólnopolskie Zawody Techniczne "Primus Inter Pares" contest, where it won 1st place.

-In second phase we had one month to make application that manages charging system and in third we had 21 hours to make our own station itself.
-Please take that in consideration that our code was made in limited time so some parts may be not written in the best way possible.
+In the second phase, we had one month to develop an application that manages a charging system.
+In the third phase, we had 21 hours to build our own charging station.
+Please keep in mind that our code was written under time constraints, so some parts may not be implemented in the most optimal way.